solidjs-community/solid-primitives/packages/resource/README.md

 const fetcher = (url: string) => fetch(url, { signal: signal() }).then(r => r.json());

-// cached fetcher will only be called if `url` source changes, or gets invalidated const [cachedFetcher, invalidate] = makeCache(fetcher, { storage: localStorage });
+// cached fetcher will not be called if something for the same URL is still in cache const [cachedFetcher, invalidate] = makeCache(fetcher, { storage: localStorage });

 // works with createResource, or any wrapping API with the same interface